NedaAJ/kickstarter-analysis/README.md

 Campaigns Funding goal rangess for less than $4,999 have the highest success range.

 - What are some limitations of this dataset?
-There are other elements which can effect the success of a **Theater Play** like the genre.
-As the focus of this study was on theater fund raiasing campaigns, we could have more data on theaters more specifically plays.
+There are other elements which can effect the success of a **Theater Play** like their genre.
+As the focus of this study was on theater fund raising campaigns, we could have more data on theaters more specifically plays.

 - What are some other possible tables and/or graphs that we could create?
+Outcome based on Deadline or Duration of the Campaign